libvips/libvips/README.md

 control library detection.
 Packages are generally found with `pkg-config`, so make sure that is working.

-libtiff and libjpeg do not usually use pkg-config so libvips looks for them in the default path and in $prefix.
+libtiff and libjpeg do not usually use `pkg-config` so libvips looks for them in the default path and in `$prefix`.
 If you have installed your own versions of these libraries in a different location, libvips will not see them.
 Use switches to libvips configure like: